hamedmehranfar/Shinyproject/README.md

 ~~You can alternatively use the following link to interact with the document even if you do not have R installed on your machine.~~

 *This section is still under development the link will be updated once it is ready*

+# Credits
+This document is prepared with the collaboration of a group of four.
+The contribution of each memeber are listed as the following:
+@hamed-93